A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Construction of a differentiation basis

-We could not make both \eqref{eq:modtousual_1} and \eqref{eq:modtousual_2} valid for the cylinders $S(z,\rho)$ without worsening the covering properties of the basis.
-Indeed, although the resulting collection now consists of merely sub-intrinsic cylinders (only \ref{eq:modtousual_1} holds), we know that it admits a powerful covering property.
-The following formulation of a Vitali type lemma is from \cite{Gianazza2019b}, and the properties established in the previous proposition show that the basis $ \{S(z,r): z \in \mathbb{R}^{n} , \ r > 0\}$ satisfies the assumptions.
+Consequently, there exist constants $c_1$ and $c_2$ as claimed. \end{proof} The following lemma is a formulation of a Vitali type covering theorem, and we quote it from \cite{Gianazza2019b}.
+The properties established in the previous proposition show that the basis $ \{S(z,r): z \in \mathbb{R}^{n} , \ r > 0\}$ satisfies the assumptions.

 \begin{lemma}[Lemma 3.2 in \cite{Gianazza2019b}] Let

 be a family of open sets which satisfy the following properties \begin{enumerate} \item[(i)] Nestedness:

 \item[(ii)] Almost uniform shape: There exists a constant $c_1 > 1$, such that